adaltas/node-nikita/packages/core/src/session.coffee.md

             return if state.killed
             state.current_level = state.parent_levels.shift() # Exit action state and move back to parent state
             state.current_level.throw_if_error = false if context.error and context.callback
-            context.status = if context.internal.status then context.output.status else false
+            context.status = if context.metadata.status then context.output.status else false
-            if context.error and not context.internal.relax
+            if context.error and not context.metadata.relax
               jump_to_error()
             call_callback context if context.callback
             do_end context
           do_end = (context) ->
             state.current_level.history.push context
-            error = (context.error_in_callback or not context.internal.tolerant and not context.original.relax) and context.error
+            error = (context.error_in_callback or not context.metadata.tolerant and not context.original.relax) and context.error
             callback error, context.output
           do_options()
       obj.next = ->